iSaluki/phhs6/content/sixth/CompSci/Theory/Networking/NetworksQs.md

 ### Bandwidth

-- The network may cease to operate or incur additional charges if bandwidth limits are exceeded over a period.
+- The amount of data that can be transmitted through a communication channel.
+- Bandwidth = upper frequency - lower frequency

 ### Bit rate